danog/MadelineProtoDocs/docs/API_docs/constructors/attachMenuPeerTypePM.md

 ---
 title: "attachMenuPeerTypePM"
-description: "The bot attachment menu entry is available in private chats with other users"
+description: "The bot attachment menu entry is available in private chats with other users (not bots)"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---